Academic program

 2. Organisation of academic activities and events.

-The Institute aims to build further on its long experience in the organisation of conferences, seminars, and the exchange of academic delegations, a notable recent example being the hosting at the University of Westminster of a successful seminar for a visiting delegation of Chinese social scientists.
+The Institute aims to build further on its long experience in the organisation of conferences, seminars, and the exchange of academic delegations, for example by hosting visiting delegations from socialist and other countries.

 3. Initiation and funding of research projects.

-The Institute aims to take forward its experience and contacts in the academic world to source funding from government and other funding bodies for research projects, and in a pilot project has already issued a bursary for an assessment of its informational resources.
+The Institute aims to take forward its experience and contacts in the academic world to source funding from government and other funding bodies for research projects.

-The Institute aims to make its publications more widely available online, to resume publication of its journal, and to initiate a series of working papers on its website, as well as exploring other means of online social media.
+The Institute aims to make its publications more widely available online, as well as exploring other means of online social media.